frontenddogma/web-development-glossary/manuscript/a.md

 Active Server Pages
 : A server-side script engine for dynamically generated web pages.
 ASP can be written in a scripting language such as VBScript, JScript, or PerlScript.
 ASP were introduced in 1996 by Microsoft.&nbsp;[†](#w-asp)

+Active Users
+: A performance metric for the success of an internet product such as a social networking service, online game, or mobile app.
+It measures how many users visit or interact with the product or service over a given interval.
+This metric is commonly assessed per month as monthly active users (MAU), per week as weekly active users (WAU), or per day as daily active users (DAU).&nbsp;[†](#w-active-users)

 Adaptive
 : An aspect of or synonym for Agile development.